Matt Eicheldinger: Teaching career

-Eicheldinger took a leave of absence from teaching to focus on his writing career and conduct author visits across the country.

 Writing career

 Early attempts and rejection

 Eicheldinger wrote his first manuscript, Matt Sprouts and the Curse of the Ten Broken Toes, at age 22 in 2010, completing it in under 30 days.
 The book was originally created as a teaching tool to help him connect with his students by sharing relatable childhood stories.

 For the next 15 years, Eicheldinger faced repeated rejection from publishers, receiving over 200 rejection letters from literary agents and publishers.
-During this period, he continued to refine the manuscript while using the stories in his classroom, where they proved highly effective with students.
+During this period, he continued to refine the manuscript while using the stories in his classroom.

 Self-publishing success

 In 2021, during the COVID-19 pandemic, Eicheldinger decided to self-publish through Wise Ink Creative Publishing in Minneapolis.
 He launched a Kickstarter campaign that was fully funded within 24 hours.
 The independently published version of Matt Sprouts and the Curse of the Ten Broken Toes went on to win four national awards, including Indie Book of the Year.